hpirosha/helloRuby/README.md

 --------------------------------

-It is fun to program in ruby bcoz
+It is fun to program in ruby because
-	1. less boiler plate code than C++ and Java
+	- less boiler plate code than C++ and Java